-Additionally, the L theanine helps one relax by counteracting the effect of caffeine. improves mood, relaxation, and calmness which means the caffeine won’t make one crazy hyper.
+Additionally, L theanine helps one relax by counteracting the effect of caffeine. improves mood, relaxation, and calmness which means the caffeine won’t make one crazy hyper.
 Instead one ends up with a nice zen-like state while demolishing their to-do list after a cup of green tea.

 Theanine, per this article, also acts as a neurotransmitter and was found to reduce blood pressure in animal studies.

-Additionally, green tea research found improves working memory particularly by improving short-term plasticity of the parietal-frontal lobe brain connections.
+Additionally, green tea research found improves working memory particularly by improving the short-term plasticity of the parietal-frontal lobe brain connections.
 This is great news and an easy way to improve your memory.

 No more forgetting names as soon as they are provided.
 Drink your green tea.
 Okay, I hope this converts you to a tea drinker, considering its many brain benefits.

-Broccoli is an amazing superfood all around and superfood for brain health.
+Broccoli is an amazing superfood all around and a superfood for brain health.
 It contains choline, folate, and Vitamin K, all of which contribute to brain health.

 A study in The American Journal of Clinical Nutrition found that foods rich in choline metabolites are important in keeping the structural integrity of cell membranes and signaling during the development of neuron cells.

 And I will hazard to say, that sounds like something we want for our brain cells. improved signaling is essential for cell functioning.